 Using natural language processing, a system of using artificial intelligence to understand text, the author constructs a predictor based on a simple, constrained, description of the solar system on the start dates of various world historical events (n=7819).
 This predictor is then statistically shown to be effective at characterizing similar events of the past.
-An online offering of this predictor for use of characterizing the future accompanies this paper.
+An online offering of this predictor for use of characterizing the future accompanies this write-up.

 Understandably, the future is a subject of shared fascination.